textbook/starter-kit/bin/files/mongo/README.md

 Pick one member of the team to own the repository and pipeline.
 That person should do the following:

  1. Click the "Use this template" button above (see [GitHub's docs][1]) to create your team repository, and name it something appropriate for your project.
+ 2. Set up a Mongo database, e.g. on [MongoDB Atlas], and get the connection URI.
- 2. In your repo, click the "Deploy to Heroku" button at the top of the README and create a Heroku account when prompted.
+ 3. In your repo, click the "Deploy to Heroku" button at the top of the README and create a Heroku account when prompted.
+ 4. Fill in the name of the application, select Europe, enter the `MONGODB_URI` environment variable and then click "Deploy App".
- 3. Once it has deployed successfully, click the "Manage app" button to view the application details.
+ 5. Once it has deployed successfully, click the "Manage app" button to view the application details.
- 4. Go to the "Deploy" tab, select "Connect to GitHub" and choose your repo.
+ 6. Go to the "Deploy" tab, select "Connect to GitHub" and choose your repo.
- 5. Click "Enable automatic deploys".
+ 7. Click "Enable automatic deploys".

 Whenever you commit to master (or e.g. merge a [pull request]) it will get automatically deployed!